 Photo Credit: Black and Beautiful

 DeVore paved the way for black models like Diahann Carroll and Helen Williams, in which she produced a mega promotional campaign for the Johnson & Johnson corporation that launched the career of supermodel Williams, one of the first African-American fashion models to break into the mainstream.
-She also represented the legendary actress Cicely Tyson and Gail Fisher she won two Golden Globe Awards and an Emmy Award.
-Along with others, Richard Roundtree, who is known as “the first black action hero.”
+She also represented the legendary actress Cicely Tyson and Gail Fisher.
+She won two Golden Globe Awards and an Emmy Award.
+Along with others, Richard Roundtree is known as “the first black action hero.”
 In addition, she worked with TV reporters such as Trudy Haynes, who was one of the first black female TV reporters.
-Her shows for the agency took place in churches, college campuses, and in the ballrooms of the Diplomat and Waldorf-Astoria hotels.
+Her shows for the agency took place in churches, college campuses, and the ballrooms of the Diplomat and Waldorf-Astoria hotels.

-According to the National Visionary Leadership Project, DeVore-Mitchell and her models made history in 1955 as hosts of ABC’s weekly television show “Spotlight on Harlem,” which was the first television show in New York produced by and for African-Americans.
+According to the National Visionary Leadership Project, DeVore-Mitchell and her models made history in 1955 as hosts of ABC’s weekly television show “Spotlight on Harlem,” the first television show in New York produced by and for African-Americans.
 She also produced several television shows, including “Ophelia DeVore Show.”
-In 1960 when two of her clients, Cecilia Cooper and LaJeune Hundley, were the first Americans, Black or White, to win titles at the Cannes Film Festival.
-Grace Del Marco was later renamed Ophelia DeVore Associates, and then the Ophelia DeVore Organization.
+In 1960, two of her clients, Cecilia Cooper and LaJeune Hundley, were the first Black or White Americans to win titles at the Cannes Film Festival.
+Grace Del Marco has later renamed Ophelia DeVore Associates and then the Ophelia DeVore Organization.

-She once sued Life Magazine after it published a story in 1969 on Black models for in which DeVore was interviewed.
-The article ended up leaving her interview out but cited White-owned agencies instead.
-In 1971, DeVore and her models took the streets of New York to protest “Racial Journalism” against Life Magazine and their parent company Time, Inc. It angered DeVore that Black models were being kept from being used and her passion for supporting the growth of the Black business was a priority for her.
-DeVore took her case to the New York Supreme Court and was quoted saying, “if the case is thrown out of the courts, we’ll take it to the streets.”
+She once sued Life Magazine after it published a story in 1969 on Black models for which DeVore was interviewed.
+The article ended up leaving her interview but cited White-owned agencies instead.
+In 1971, DeVore and her models took to the streets of New York to protest “Racial Journalism” against Life Magazine and their parent company Time, Inc. It angered DeVore that Black models were being kept from being used, and her passion for supporting the growth of the Black business was a priority for her.
+DeVore took her case to the New York Supreme Court and said, “if the case is thrown out of the courts, we’ll take it to the streets.”
 (Jet Mag).

 Devore also created a makeup line for women of color and developed and produced the first beauty pageant for black women here in the U.S. She was the owner and publisher of The Columbus Times, based in Columbus, GA., and a founder of The Black Press Archives at Howard University, a repository for Black newspapers.
 She has received over 200 awards and was honored by being named one of the 75 Black women who, in 1989, have positively affected and changed the world as part of the famed “I Dream A World Series.”